More than likely, the past couple of years have brought about a number of challenges for your business. But the tough part isn’t over yet.

 Current and former employees want to know they matter.
 They need to know they make a difference in how your organization is run and that you value them.
 Otherwise, they’ll probably start making plans to move on to the next job opening.

 There are many different ways to communicate the value of your employees.
-But investing in their professional development is a win-win situation.
+However, investing in their professional development is a win-win situation.
 Not only will they acquire the skills they need to get to the next level, but you’ll likely increase their company loyalty and engagement at work.

 Establish Meeting Protocols

-If you’ve ever caught yourself thinking, “this meeting could have been an email,” your business may need to establish meeting protocols.
+If you’ve ever caught yourself thinking, “This meeting could have been an email,” your business may need to establish meeting protocols.

 Discipline is part of any strong company culture.
 That includes staying disciplined when it comes to company meetings.